Trees for Cities – Edible Playground project

-The funding will pay for an Edible Playground and woodland garden at the disused churchyard of Christ Church Kensington in West London.
-It will become a space for children to learn outside, grow food and connect with nature.
-Two local schools and countless members of the community will benefit from the new environment.
+The funding paid for an Edible Playground and woodland garden at the disused churchyard of Christ Church Kensington in West London.
+It is a space for children to learn outside, grow food and connect with nature.
+Two local schools and countless members of the community benefit from the new environment.

 - 90% of schools with an Edible Playground have seen improvements in their pupils’ social skills and knowledge of the natural environment.